FrontMatter/web-documentation-nextjs/content/docs/content-types.md

 To make sure that your type of content is already defined when creating a new Markdown file.
 It will be easier to set the type of content within a template.

-You can create Markdown templates in your project's `.templates` folder (or defined differently).
+You can create Markdown templates in your project's `.frontmatter/templates` folder (or defined differently).

 ```markdown
 ---